 Interactions between your drugs

-There were no interactions found in our database between alfuzosin and saw palmetto - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between alfuzosin and saw palmetto.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Alfuzosin is in the drug class antiadrenergic agents, peripherally acting.

 - Alfuzosin is used to treat Benign Prostatic Hyperplasia.